 Is Santorini expensive in winter?
 Here’s a cost sampling of the food I ate:

-Nick the Grill – a casual eatery at Fira main square – €6.50 for a set of fries, two sticks of pork souvlakia (meat skewers) and a Coke.
+Nick the Grill – a casual eatery along the road at Fira’s main square – €6.50 for a set of fries, two sticks of pork souvlakia (meat skewers) and a Coke.
 They have various selections of food.
 You may eat here or take away.

-The Bone.
-I met up with with a solo traveller acquainted in Santorini, and we ordered a full rack of ribs, one starter, one appetizer, a soup and some wine and total bill did not exceed €60.
+The Bone for dinner.
+This restaurant came recommended by my hotel-owner and also by the guy hosting our wine-tasting at the wine museum.
+I met up with with a solo traveller acquainted in Santorini, and we ordered a full rack of ribs, one starter, one appetizer, a soup and some wine.
+The total bill did not exceed €60.
+Service was excellent!

 Getting Around in Santorini